NYUAD-IM/artintel/WeeklySchedule.md

 #### Homework ####
-- **Sign up** for your Final Project group in the [Google doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)
+- **Sign up** for your Final Project group in the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)
-- **Develop** the rough idea for your final project and add it to the [Google doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)
+- **Develop** the rough idea for your final project and add it to the [Projects Doc](https://docs.google.com/spreadsheets/d/1_eyQ4XfzGKpqMIW7FatoDbHBJSAqyPfrkKcyCI66gbI/edit?usp=sharing)

 ### <a name="week12.2"></a>Week 12 (12/02)
 - Holiday